Reward Shaping for Human Learning via Inverse Reinforcement Learning: Introduction

 Spare the rod, spoil the child.
 The impact of environmental feedback on human behavior has long been understood at an intuitive level.
 However, it wasn't until the pioneering work of Thorndike \cite{thorndike1927law} and Pavlov \cite{clark2004classical} in the late nineteenth century that such intuition began to be formulated as a scientific system of knowledge.
-Fast forward to the present and much of the current state of the art in machine learning and robotics draws inspiration from Thorndike's and Pavlov's theories in an area of research known as \textit{reinforcement learning} (RL).
+Fast forward to the present and much of the state of the art in machine learning draws inspiration from Thorndike's and Pavlov's theories in research area known as \textit{reinforcement learning} (RL).

-In the classic research of Thorndike and Pavlov environmental feedback signals are known.
-What is not known is how these signals influence animal behavior.
+In the classic research of Thorndike and Pavlov environmental feedback signals were known.
+What was not known is how these signals would influence animal behavior.
 Similarly, in RL research, environmental feedback signals (called reward functions) are also known.
 What is not known is the optimal behavior (called an optimal policy) for pursuing the reward function.
 For this reason traditional RL research focuses on methods to learn optimal policies from reward functions.
-More recently, some researchers have begun to turn the RL problem on its head with \textit{inverse reinforcement learning} (IRL).
-The IRL problem assumes that an optimal policy is known and that the reward function driving it is unknown.
-Given these assumptions IRL techniques seek to learn reward functions from optimal policies.
+More recently, some researchers have begun to turn the RL problem around with \textit{inverse reinforcement learning} (IRL).
+In the IRL problem a behavior policy is observed and the reward being pursued by the observed behavior needs to be learned.

-IRL methods open the door to a new possibility: learning reward functions that drive human behavior.
-Despite the name ``reward", it is not immediately clear that such functions learned via IRL from humans actually represent reward in a semantic sense.
-For example, consider Bandura's Bobo doll experiment \cite{bandura1961transmission}, many feel that this experiment demonstrates that human behavior, at least some of the time, is the result of non-reward-seeking processes.
-If this is the case then truly learning what an individual finds rewarding may not be possible through observation of behavior alone.
-For this reason, the authors tend to think of IRL reward functions learned from human behavior simply as information about behavior.

-Regardless of what IRL reward functions learned from human behavior truly represent, many are still asking how they might be used.
-This paper demonstrates a new use case: human to human apprenticeship learning.
-To do this two experiments were conducted using a browser based web game.
-The results of the experiments show with significance that it is possible to use a reward function learned previously from a human expert to improve expected player performance at the game in the future.